great01-cyber/A-deep-dive-of-Theoretical-Foundations-for-Frontend-Developer-Mastery-with-intentional-examples./README.md

 In all, Use spacing, alignment, consistency, contrast, and motion intentionally — because the human brain is always trying to group, follow, and prioritise what it sees.
 Your job is to guide that instinct, not fight it.

-Since we are talking about human perception, this will be a good time to introduce the Von Restorff Effect.
-While they both approach design from opposite angles, they are two sides of the same coin: Gestalt explains how we group things together, while Von Restorff explains how we notice when something doesn't belong to a group.
+To complete the picture of how users perceive interfaces, it helps to introduce the Von Restorff Effect — essentially the counterpart to Gestalt.
+Gestalt explains how we group elements; Von Restorff explains how we notice the one that doesn’t fit.

 **Von Restorff Effect (The Isolation Effect)**: This effect is saying, when a list contains many similar items, the one item that breaks the pattern becomes the most noticeable and the easiest to remember.
 This is a brainchild of Hedwig von Restorff posited 1933.
 In principle it states: An item that stands out is more likely to be remembered than other items.